Crunchy Ramen Noodle Salad with Thai Dressing

 This post may contain affiliate links.
 Please read our disclosure policy.

-Full of bright colors, textures, and flavor, this Ramen Noodle Salad is a Thai-inspired twist on the potluck favorite crunchy ramen noodle salad.
+Full of bright colors, textures, and flavor, this Crunchy Ramen Noodle Salad is a Thai-inspired twist on the potluck favorite.
+With mango, edamame, and lime, it’s perfect for warmer weather.
 Serve it at your next summer gathering, but be sure to grab some first – it will go fast!

-When we were at the beach on vacation earlier this summer, this salad / slaw was the dish I was most eager to make for our extended family.
-I basically created an entire meal around this delicious dish, completing it with Chicken Satay skewers, tons of Thai peanut sauce, and Jasmine rice.
-I made a TRIPLE batch of this salad and served it in a HUGE salad bowl that I found in the rental house kitchen.
+I first made this crunchy ramen salad this salad on a beach vacation where it was the perfect warm weather meal.
+I added Chicken Satay skewers, tons of Thai peanut sauce, and Jasmine rice and served it in a HUGE salad bowl that I found in the rental house kitchen.
 It was a thing of beauty and my only regret is that I didn’t take a picture!

 This salad is completely inspired by those potluck salads with crunchy raw toasted ramen noodles that are ubiquitous in the Midwest in the summer (like this one).
 It’s hard to improve on the sweet-savory and super crunchy flavor of that salad, but I have to tell you – Thai Chili Sauce really completes it.